 You are likely to start seeing better product recommendations as websites start personalizing their recs based on individual visitor behavior and demographics data rather than on the behaviors of the masses.

 Event-driven email marketing is being used to effectively pull people back into an app after leaving.
 It’s also being used to warm up leads and improve conversion rates.
 This form of email marketing depends on a customer in a certain segment taking a defined action.

 Take Groupon as an example, you have a certain number of days to buy your first item on Groupon and receive a $10 off discount.
 That’s a small degree of personalization – it knows when and how I created my account, my location, my interests, and my activity.

-Event-driven email marketing’s efficacy is displayed in a 2012 study from the Lenskold Group.
+Event-driven email marketing’s efficacy is displayed in a study from Activecampaign.
 The study found that 60% of respondents believed the quality of the leads that were passed onto sales were improved by using event-driven email messages.

 Here’s the problem: you need the user to give you their email address before you can act on this marketing tactic.
 Without their email (and possibly other information) you won’t be able to personalize their experience and ensure maximum relevance.